ponylang/rfcs/text/0000-filepath-constructor.md

 # Summary

-It should be without error to constructor a `FilePath` when `AmbientAuth` is available.
-The current constructor uses a union of `(FilePath | AmbientAuth)` to limit capabilities and access for the newly created `FilePath`.
-Insufficient capabilities or access allows the first half of this union, `FilePath`, to fail, however the latter half `AmbientAuth` can never fail.
+It should be without error to construct a `FilePath` when `AmbientAuth` is available as `FilePath` is a pairing between some path string and capabilities on that path.
+For capabilities, the current constructor uses a union of `(FilePath | AmbientAuth)`.
+Insufficient capabilities or access allows the first half of this union, `FilePath`, to fail, however the latter half, `AmbientAuth`, can never fail.

 # Motivation